 "One thing that Alex Wright showed me jumps out right away.
 Strange sound anomaly on the landing half way up the main stairs to the balcony (right or left).
 If you tuck into the corner created by the stairs there you can hear a wild echo, the best way to appreciate it is to thump your chest with an open hand and hear the thunderous reverberation.
 Hours of fun!"
 Therefore, track 11 is the sound of one of our percussionists thumping their chest in this corner.
 This allows you to hear the unique reverberations in this area and gives you an interesting rhythm to play with in your own mixes!

-Centuries is a bustling bar located on the lower level of Massey Hall.
+Prior to the Massey Hall Revitalization, Centuries was a bustling bar located on the lower level of Massey Hall.
 We’ve recorded the sounds of the keys to the register, bar staff slamming the fridge with their feet, pouring ice into a sink or into a cup, and much more.
 Special thanks to Assistant Food and Beverage Manager Jill Taylor for helping us choose and record these sounds!

-The Balcony Bar is a small bar located on the balcony level in Massey Hall.
+Prior to the Massey Hall Revitalization, the Balcony Bar was a small bar located on the balcony level in Massey Hall.
 These sounds were recorded in this space.

 The sounds in this playlist were recorded backstage at Massey Hall, where all of your favourite artists gather before a show.
 Sounds were recorded in the hallway and dressing rooms, and include people using the furniture, rolling things down the hallway, the sound of the radiators being hit with various objects, and the footsteps of that famous walk from the dressing room to the Massey Hall stage.